Cobble skink: Distribution

 Initially the species was noted as occurring at a beach in northern Westland, and just north of the Grey River.
-Subsequent surveys revealed that cobble skinks were found only on a short stretch of coast at Granity – literally, “behind the Granity Pub” – living alongside typical speckled skinks.
+Subsequent surveys revealed that cobble skinks were found only on a short stretch of coast at Granity – literally, "behind the Granity Pub" – living alongside typical speckled skinks.
 They inhabit deep cobblestones just above the high-tide mark, at the point where the native groundcover pohuehue (Muehlenbeckia complexa) meets the beach.
 This habitat was likely once much more widespread along the West Coast, so cobble skinks were probably once abundant.

+By 2025, further populations, one believed to be in excess of 22,000 individuals, had been discovered in nearby coastal areas.
+A media release from the New Zealand Department of Conservation quoted a member of staff, saying that "the situation is not as dire as originally thought."

 Conservation

 At the time of its discovery, the cobble skink was locally very abundant, but cryptic and seldom coming into the open.
 When surveyed in 2015 to gather samples for genetic analysis, its range and habitat had declined significantly.
 Further surveys along the coast found no other populations.
 It was classified in late 2015 under the New Zealand Threat Classification System as 'Nationally Critical', occupying less than 1 ha of habitat.
 In early 2016, the population was estimated to be 30–40 individuals.

 Cobble skink numbers have likely been reduced by introduced predators, and their habitat is also threatened by introduced weeds: these stabilise the cobbles and prevent storm surges from throwing stones up the beach, instead creating a bank.
 The habitat is also threatened by erosion; a January 2016 report stated that the entire coastline at Granity was retreating by 60–80 cm/year.
 Given the likelihood of storms in the winter of 2016 completely destroying the last of their habitat, the New Zealand Department of Conservation captured as many skinks as possible and housed the entire population – possibly the entire species – at Auckland Zoo, until they could be returned to a suitable coastal habitat.

+Following the discovery of further populations of the species, the captive population was returned to the wild in January 2025.